2019 Ukrainian parliamentary election: Electoral system

-Under current law 225 members of the Verkhovna Rada are elected by nationwide closed party-list proportional representation with 5% electoral election threshold and the other 225 seats elected in constituencies with a first-past-the-post electoral system in one round (candidate with the highest vote total wins).
+Under current law, 225 seats of the Verkhovna Rada are elected by nationwide closed list party-list proportional representation with 5% electoral threshold and 225 seats are elected in constituencies with a first-past-the-post electoral system in one round (candidate with the highest vote total wins).
 21 parties take part in the election in the nationwide party-list.
 For the elections there was established a state financing for all political parties that received 2% support, but on 2 October 2019 that law was canceled.

-Out of 225 constituencies, 26 are suspended due to the March 2014 annexation of Crimea by Russia and the occupation of parts of Donetsk Oblast and Luhansk Oblast by separatists (since April 2014).
+Out of 225 constituencies, 26 were suspended due to the March 2014 annexation of Crimea by Russia and the occupation of parts of Donetsk Oblast and Luhansk Oblast by separatists (since April 2014).

 Candidates had until 20 June to submit documents to the Central Election Commission of Ukraine to register as candidates for the position of deputy of the Verkhovna Rada.
 On 25 June 2019, the Central Election Commission ended its registration process.
 It registered 5,845 candidates for the elections: 3,171 candidates in the single-member constituencies and 2,674 candidates in the single nationwide constituency with 22 parties.

 Since 2014, various politicians have proposed to reform the electoral system to 100% party-list proportional representation with open lists.
 President Zelenskyy is the main proponent.
 The proposal is opposed by Yulia Tymoshenko.
 A vote on the proposal (authored by the president) was supposed to take place on 22 May 2019, but members of parliament voted against including it in the agenda.